85

 As I said, I like the Jimmy McGriff originals the best, but most listeners will be hard pressed to recognize the others.
 The jazzy arrangements that feature the unique sound of the Hammond B-3 organ kind of throw the listener off because they are so nontraditional.
 The ones that are more pleasing to me are I Saw Mommy Kissing Santa Claus, which features sleigh bells throughout the song.
 Also, Santa Claus Is Coming To Town and Jingle Bells, (there are those sleigh bells again).
 The sleigh bells found on many of the songs help to remind the listener that they are listening to a Christmas record.

 This is a Jazz Christmas album, heavy on the Hammond B-3 organ with a little electric guitar.
 Afterall, Jimmy McGriff was a master on the B-3.
 There are only 4 musicians playing on this record, so you won’t find full orchestras or any other instruments other than organ, sax, guitar and drums.
-If you don’t like jazz, avoid this one.
+If you don’t like Jazz, avoid this one.
 You’ll just be disappointed, and perhaps a little confused.
 If you prefer the Pop Christmas songs from the Classic Christmas Era, you will not like this.

 But I collect everything Christmas; Jazz, Blues, Pop and Soul, and even Kiddies.
 I like having this in my collection for a couple of reasons.
 First, Jimmy McGriff was one of the very best on the Hammond organ.
 There are many performers that produced Christmas records with an organ.
 Most of them played cathedral pipe organs, but only a few used the Hammond B-3.
 Second, it is a unique Christmas record that you won’t find in everyone’s collection.
 Third, like I said, I collect EVERYTHING Christmas music related.

 My rating for this CD reissue will consider, not how much the whole world can appreciate it, but rather the quality, craftmanship and uniqueness of it.
-It is a classic in its own way.
+It is a Classic in its own way.

 I give this CD :